-Beginning in mid-January 2022, drilling of four holes began on the Los Tajos (formerly: Cesantoni Kaolinite Pits target ("Los Tajos")) target in the northwestern corner of the Juanicipio Project concession, roughly 6 km west of the Valdecañas Vein and related underground infrastructure.
+Beginning in mid-January 2022, drilling of four holes began on the Los Tajos target in the northwestern corner of the Juanicipio Project concession, roughly 6 km west of the Valdecañas Vein and related underground infrastructure.
 Thousands of tonnes of mixed kaolinite-illite clays have been mined over the last 25 years by the Cesantoni Ceramics Company from a series of pits developed along the strong northeast-trending Los Tajos structure.
 This orientation is almost orthogonal to the northwest-trending veins that dominate the district, but is roughly parallel to the high-grade Venadas Vein family that cuts the northwest-trending Valdecañas Vein.
 Drilling was executed with a highly portable rig to minimize surface disturbance and was completed in Q3 2022.